Kubernetes

 Storage configuration

 By default, the Helm chart will create a PersistentVolumeClaim (PVC) for storage and logs.
 If the storage class for PVC is not defined, PVC will use the default one available in the cluster.
 The storage class can be configured in the values.yaml file.
-To avoid losing your data, make sure you have Retain reclaim policy.
-If you delete PersistentVolumeClaim without having Retain reclaim policy, you will lose your data because PersistentVolume will be deleted.
+To avoid losing your data, make sure you have Retain reclaim policy set on your storage class.
+If you delete PersistentVolumeClaim without having Retain reclaim policy, you will lose your data because PersistentVolume will get deleted too.
+The alternative to creating a new storage class is to patch your existing storage class by applying the Retain policy.
+This is necessary because the default Kubernetes policy is Delete.
+The patching can be done using the following bash script:

 An example of a storage class for AWS EBS volumes: